Reviews You Can Rely On

 Conclusion

 The pants you wear can make or break how much you enjoy your adventure.
 And with so many options on the market, the challenge can be deciding which ones to buy.
-If you need a pant for wet weather, check out our best rain pants review.
+If you need a pant for wet weather, check out our rain pants review.
 We hope our expert reviews help make your next pants purchase easier so you can enjoy whatever the trail throws at you.

 Ben Applebaum-Bauch, Andy Wellman, and Jeff Dobronyi